Tommy0814/CardPlayMechanism/README.md

 ### Feature List:
 * Drag and drop system
-* Insert card to the current list
+* Insert new cards to the current list
 * Current card automatically yields its position to a new card
 * Customizable result judgement
 * Scriptable Drag-N-Drop zones